dazzaji/TheShow/Envelope/TrustNetworkOverview.md

  The eCitizenConnect approach was refined during a [2014 winter session MIT IAP Project][1] used, in part, for the San Francisco, New York and London ["LegalHackathon.Net" content syndication ][2]and collaboration system. Â

- Modeling traditional television networks, stations, studios, programs, pilots, seasons, episodes and segments. Â The method also extrapolates from business, legal and technical media processes such as syndication, trans-media and co-branded arrangements. Â
+ Modeling traditional television networks, stations, studios, programs, pilots, seasons, episodes and segments. Â The method also extrapolates from business, legal and technical media processes such as syndication, trans-media and co-branded arrangements.

  Some of the interesting results from this transformation include:

+* Public Broadcast Media Network becomes
-> *Public Broadcast Media NetworkbecomesPersonal Media Trust Network*Â
+* Personal Media Trust Network

-> *Television Production and Post-Production StudiosbecomesHacker Space and Agile Design Studios*
+* Television Production and Post-Production Studios becomes
+*Hacker Space and Agile Design Studios

-> *UndifferentiatedÂ Passive AudiencebecomesIndividual Contributing Participants**
+* UndifferentiatedÂ Passive Audience becomes
+* Individual Contributing Participants

-* Below is an overview of the key components, functions, flows, roles, relationships and architecture of a Personal Media Trust Network:Â
+* Below is an overview of the key components, functions, flows, roles, relationships and architecture of Personal Media Trust Networks:

-## Trust Networks
+# Trust Networks

 Studio and Station Syndicates